Time-inconsistency with rough volatility: Numerical analysis

-In this section, we numerically study the effects of roughness on stock demand.
-We focus on the rough Heston model \citep{el2019characteristic}, that is, kernel $K(t) = \frac{t^{H-1/2}}{\Gamma(H+1/2)}$.
-The numerical study is from two perspectives.
-First, a sensitivity analysis is done by varying the roughness only and fixing other parameters.
-However, since roughness can have complicated interactions with other parameters, we further consider a calibration situation in the second part of the analysis.
-We mainly compare four strategies: const-MV (\ref{Eq:ConstMV_u}), log-MV (\ref{Eq:LogMV_pi}), pre-committed MVP \citep{han2019mean}, and Merton's portfolio problem with power utility (CRRA) \citep{han2019merton}.
+In this section, we numerically analyze the effects of roughness on stock demand and improvements on profitability.
+We concentrate on the rough Heston model \citep{el2019characteristic}, namely kernel $K(t) = \frac{t^{H-1/2}}{\Gamma(H+1/2)}$, $H \in (0, 1/2]$.
+We conduct this numerical study from three perspectives.
+First, we perform a sensitivity analysis by varying the roughness only and fixing the other parameters.
+However, roughness can have sophisticated interactions with other variables.
+Thus, second, we further consider a calibration situation.
+Third, we conduct an empirical study based on recent market data.
+Strategies with rough volatility outperform their classic counterparts in terms of profit and the Sharpe ratio.
+We mainly compare four strategies: the const-MV case (\ref{Eq:ConstMV_u}), the log-MV case (\ref{Eq:LogMV_pi}), the pre-committed MVP \citep{han2019mean}, and Merton's portfolio problem with power utility (CRRA) \citep{han2019merton}.

 The interaction between time-inconsistency and volatility roughness can be complicated.
-We provide answers to the following questions: When volatility is rougher, should investors increase their stock demand or decrease it?
-Do investors with different risk aversion levels have different behaviors with respect to volatility roughness?
+We answer three questions.
+First, when volatility is rougher, should investors increase or decrease their stock demand?
+Second, do investors with different levels of risk aversion behave differently with respect to volatility roughness?
+Third, is it more profitable to incorporate rough volatility?